c0de111/inki/README.md

 # esign
-**eSign** is a battery-powered, energy-efficient system for ePaper-based display of information gathered via Wi-Fi, used for room signage, for example as a display front-end for the [SeatSurfing](https://github.com/seatsurfing/seatsurfing) desk sharing system.
-It features RTC-based power control allowing for low power consumption, the project includes 3D-printed case, a custom PCB and an epaper display.
+**eSign** is a battery-powered, energy-efficient system for ePaper-based display of information gathered via Wi-Fi, used for room signage, for example as a display front-end for the [SeatSurfing](https://github.com/seatsurfing/seatsurfing) desk sharing system via seatsurfing's Rest API.
+It features RTC-based power control allowing for low power consumption, the project includes an 3D-printed case, a custom PCB and an epaper display.